jameswilky/mosaicify/README.md

 ##### Use a server

-The overall most effective solution would be to create the mosaic on a remote server that can use languages such as Python or C++ which are much better languages for heading multithreaded computations.
+The overall most effective solution would be to create the mosaic on a remote server that can use languages such as Python or C++ which are much better languages for handling multithreaded computations.

 ##### Algorithm Idea